 None of this success was accidental, or the result of an eye-catching design for the cups.
 Shoji was dedicated to creating the best coffee possible, so he borrowed money and bought a coffee farm in Hawaii.
 He also started trading green beans from around the world and became the sole-exporter of a Japanese roasting machine along with the distributor of one of the best espresso machines.

-He then spent a year persuading Junichi Yamaguchi, a world champion of latte art, to become head barista at %ARABICA.
+Shoji then spent a year persuading Junichi Yamaguchi, a world champion of latte art, to become head barista at %ARABICA.
 There are several user reviews on Google and TripAdvisor of people meeting Yamaguchi.
 To my knowledge, he still is head barista at %ARABICA’s flagship Kyoto, Japan cafe in Higashiyama.
 Shoji himself remains the brand’s creative director.

-As for the %ARABICA coffee shops themselves, the first thing you’re almost certain to encounter is a line.
-While the shops are operating (in addition to the two mentioned here, there’s also a third location in the Fujii Daimaru shopping mall near Nishiki Market in Downtown Kyoto–this one is less busy and less touristy), there’s almost certainly going to be a crowd.
+Because %ARABICA coffee shops themselves are so cool, the first thing you’re almost certain to encounter is a line.
+While the shops are open (in addition to the two mentioned here, there’s also a third location in the Fujii Daimaru shopping mall near Nishiki Market in Downtown Kyoto–this one is less busy and less touristy), there’s almost certainly going to be a crowd.

 In fact, I’ve never not seen a line during operating hours at the Higashiyama location.
 The line begins to form shortly before opening, and stays until closing.
 In fact, given that the nearby Kiyomizudera Temple closes before the coffee shop, there’s often an influx of visitors leaving the temple who arrive just before the coffee shop’s 6 p.m. closing.
 So don’t plan to go later to avoid the crowds–that doesn’t work.